 5) Book in for a soothing massage.
 This has the combined impact of releasing endorphins, stimulating the cardio-vascular system and helping you benefit from the restorative power of human touch.

 We hope this information is useful for you.
 We will continue these series of blogs about stress and the different techniques you can use to reduce it.
 If you have any questions about our treatments, please contact us.
-You can find us 3 mins away from Angel station in Islington.
+You can find us in Islington and Mill Hill Broadway.
 If you like this blog, please share!

 We are always happy to help.